JakobKlocker/Encrypted-Values/README.md

 1. first open Cheat Engine and attach it to the Game.
 <img src="https://user-images.githubusercontent.com/108685788/211548714-81dc412d-e006-43bc-a07d-553aa54c5ddb.gif" Width="50%" Height="50%"/>
 <br>
 2. Search for "Unknown initial value" with value type 4 Bytes.
 The value type may vary depending on which type is holding the gold, if you can't find any decent result with 4 Bytes try 2 Bytes (short) or 8 Bytes (long).
-Most games will use 4 Bytes thought.
+Most games will use 4 Bytes though.
 This will search the entire memory of the process attached for a specific type.
 <img src="https://user-images.githubusercontent.com/108685788/211549848-cab11583-8072-4d57-89e8-7b041a4520dc.gif" Width="50%" Height="50%"/>
 3. Ingame change your gold by dropping or gaining gold and search for "Changed Value".
 Since we do not know how the encryption works we can't search for "increased" or "decreased value".
 This will filter out all values which haven't change.
 <img src="https://user-images.githubusercontent.com/108685788/211550929-5e3ae24f-2563-4349-a5b0-9a7ff6f572a0.gif" Width="50%" Height="50%"/>